 • Meet with the summer students at or near the end of summer (shortly after school starts is good) for a summer assessment session to determine the student's grade.

 • Provide classroom space as needed to successfully conduct a science research course.

 • Provide the necessary time for the teacher to meet with each student, one-to-one, for a full class period, once every two weeks.

 • Provide regularly scheduled time for the science research class to meet, within the school day.
 (This may be flexible but must amount to the equivalent of 90 class periods of 45 minutes or more per year).

-• Provide appropriate facilities for the end of year symposium.
+• Provide appropriate facilities for the end of year evening science research symposium.

 • Provide necessary equipment and materials to conduct a science research course (computers, internet access, fax machine access, presentation software and equipment, telephone access,